saravenpi/drop-game/README.md

 # drop-game
-This is a Twitch Game for my Twitch Streams, so my viewers can type '!drop me' in the chat to watch their profile picture fall down on the stream
+This is a Twitch Game for Twitch Streams, so the viewers can type '!drop me' in the chat to watch their profile picture fall down on the stream

 ## How to use it:
 ```